cljs-oss/canary/readme.md

 Ask for commit access.
 You can write your task as a Clojure function or as a shell script.

 In case of a Clojure function you have to annotate it with `^:task` metadata so that runner recognizes it.
-In general you can do whatever you need to do in your task (it is running on a separate thread) - this will depend you your project setup.
+In general you can do whatever you need to do in your task (it is running on a separate thread) - this will depend on your project setup.
-We provide some shared helper functions.
+To ease some common scenarios we provide some helper functions.
 For example `canary.runner.travis` namespace might be very useful for triggering a Travis build for your own project.
-For your inspiration [here](https://github.com/cljs-oss/canary/blob/master/runner/src/canary/projects/binaryage.clj) is the task for cljs-devtools, and [here](https://github.com/binaryage/cljs-devtools/commit/45c1df1e0de53c9d320963b296bd7a741056599c) is the adaptation needed in the project itself.
+For inspiration [here](https://github.com/cljs-oss/canary/blob/master/runner/src/canary/projects/binaryage.clj) is the task for cljs-devtools, and [here](https://github.com/binaryage/cljs-devtools/commit/45c1df1e0de53c9d320963b296bd7a741056599c) is the adaptation needed in the project itself.
 Please note that child Travis build triggered by `travis/request-build!` is configured with bunch of extra env variables prefixed with `CANARY_` (an example [here](https://travis-ci.org/binaryage/cljs-devtools/jobs/254939442/config)) those have to be taken into account by